liviaruback/intro_linkeddata/README.md

 ### Other SPARQL queries:

-Give me the universities in the United States
+Give me all universities located in the United States

 ```sparql
 SELECT ?univ